History of Adley Rutschman in Timeline

 In November 2021, Adley Rutschman was awarded the Rawlings MiLB Gold Glove Award as the best defensive catcher in the minor leagues.

-On May 21, 2022, Adley Rutschman was promoted to the major leagues and played his first game.
-He recorded his first MLB hit, a triple, during the game.
+On May 21, 2022, Adley Rutschman was promoted to the major leagues for the first time.
+During his first game that same day, he recorded his first major league hit, a triple.

 2022: MLB Debut

-In 2022, Adley Rutschman made his Major League Baseball (MLB) debut and is now a two-time All-Star.
+In 2022, Adley Rutschman made his Major League Baseball (MLB) debut with the Baltimore Orioles.
+Since then he has become a two-time All-Star.

-August 10, 2023: First Oriole to Homer Over Extended Left Field Wall
+August 10, 2023: First Oriole to Homer Over Left Field Wall

-On August 10, 2023, Adley Rutschman became the first Oriole to homer over the extended left field wall while batting left-handed, against Houston Astros starter Hunter Brown.
+On August 10, 2023, Adley Rutschman became the first Oriole to homer over the extended left field wall while batting left handed, launching a leadoff homer off of Houston Astros starter Hunter Brown.

 April 19, 2024: First Career Grand Slam